 Every year, I buy yards and yards of fresh cedar garland for my holiday decorating.
 And every year it dries out before the holidays are over.
-This year I researched on How to Keep Garland Fresh and it turns out, it’s pretty simple.
+This year, I researched How to Keep Garland Fresh and it turns out, it’s pretty simple.

 With a little modification, this method is also good for keeping your real living tree from drying out too.